Who Qualifies for Tax Relief?

 2. MYTH: The only way to get tax relief is to go directly to the IRS

 There’s logic in going directly to the source — the IRS — in order to tackle tax debt.
-But if you don’t feel comfortable doing that, a tax attorney can help you make your case for reasonable cause or help you determine your best course of action.
-In addition, there are plenty of tax relief companies you can choose from that can help you negotiate tax relief with the IRS.
+But if you don’t feel comfortable doing that, a tax attorney can help you make your case for reasonable cause or support you in determining your best course of action.
+There are plenty of tax relief companies to choose from that can help you negotiate tax relief with the IRS.

 3. MYTH: Filing for bankruptcy will eliminate your tax debt